Dvogonen/cyclop_plus_plus/README.md

 Here are a few images of the intermediate build steps:
 [Soldering](SOLDERING.md)

-##Configure CYCLOP++
+##Use CYCLOP++
+- A single click jumps up in frequency to the closest higher channel among the 48 available.
+- A double click jumps down in frequency.
+- A long click (longer than 0.5 seconds) brings up a menu.
+- In menues: A short click increments or moves forward.
+A double click decrements or moves backward.
+A long click executes functions or is used to enter/depart.
-- Hold down the button during power up to enter the system options screen.
+- Use the menu to start the Graphical Scanner, the Auto Scanner or enter into the Options Menu.
-- Use single click and double click to navigate in the menu.
+- Auto Scanner: Performs an autoscan for the best channel, just like a single click does in the original firmware.
-- Use long click to select or unselect an option.
+- Graphical Scanner: Triggers a manual frequency scanner.
+The receiver will start cycling through all channels quickly.
+Click the button again to select a frequency.

+##Options Menu
-- Examples of configurable options: Battery type (2s LiPo, 3s LiPo), information at top or bottom row, video format.
+- Examples of configurable options: Battery type, screen saver, low level battery alarm, alarm sound level, information display characteristics.
+- It is possible to turn the use of individual bands On or Off.
+If a band is turned Off it will not be available for manual stepping.
+The idea is to be able to limit frequency stepping to the band you are using and ignore all other frequencies.
+All frequencies are however available for both Grahical Scanning and Auto Scanning.
+The exception to this rule is the Low Band.
+This band takes up as much bandwidth as all the others combined.
+If the Low Band is turned Off, the scan functions for it is also turned Off.
+The reason is that this doubles the resolution of frequency scans.
 - The settings are saved when the Exit option is selected.
 All changes are lost if the battery is disconnected before Exit has been selected.

-##Use CYCLOP++
-- A single click jumps up in frequency to the closest channel among the 40 available.
-- A double click jumps down in frequency
-- A long click (0.6 - 2 seconds) triggers a autoscan for the best channel, just like a single click does in the original firmware.
-- A long-long click (> 2 seconds) triggers a manual frequency scanner.
-The receiver will start cycling through all channels quickly.
-Hold down the button again when the channel you want to use flickers onto the main display.

 ##Words of Warning
 Use of the FW is naturally on your own risk.